-In Stage 4: Set up search and enable the crawling of your catalog content in SharePoint Server we showed you how to set up search and enable crawling of your catalog content.
-In this article, we'll explain what happens to site columns during crawl.
+In Stage 4: Set up search and enable the crawling of your catalog content, I showed you how to set up search and enable crawling of your catalog content.
+In this blog post, I'll explain what happens to site columns during crawl.

 When a catalog is crawled, the catalog content is added to the search index, where the site columns are represented as crawled and managed properties.
-Let's take a closer look at what we mean by search index, and crawled and managed properties.
+Now, I just threw a lot of new words at you, so, let me explain more about the search index and crawled and managed properties.

 About the search index

 Let's start by going back to our overview diagram.

 1. When a content source is crawled, its contents and metadata are added to the search index.
 In our scenario, that means that the content from the Products catalog is added to the search index.